This story was first published June 13, 2016; it was most recently updated April 5, 2017.

-Women of child-bearing age are believed to be most at risk, although new research has suggested newborns with prenatal exposure could suffer, too.
+Women of child-bearing age are believed to be most at risk, although new research has suggested that more monitoring is necessary because some research has shown that symptoms may continue to emerge in babies with prenatal exposure months after they are born.
 The virus has also been implicated as a potential cause of Guillain-Barre, an autoimmune disorder that causes temporary paralysis and can result in permanent nerve damage and even death.
 That tie has been supported by research on a 2013 Zika outbreak in French Polynesia and, more recently, by an examination published in the New England Journal of Medicine focused on both Zika and Guillain-Barre’s incidence in Colombia over the past year.

 But looking beyond the latest headlines, what’s the real danger?
-A lot is up in the air – there’s not a ton of research on the virus, although that’s quickly changing.
-Meanwhile, here’s a quick breakdown of the smart questions to ask and what we do actually know.
+Many doctors expect Zika to pose a renewed concern this coming summer, the peak season for mosquitos.
+Here’s a quick breakdown of the smart questions to ask and what we do actually know.

 I’m a woman of childbearing age.
 What if I get Zika?